-->

 You will see short and long term improvements in your skin after a NanoLaser Peel.
 Chemical peels and microdermabrasion do not use heat and are only able to scratch the surface of the epidermis which accounts for their significantly less cost and temporary results when comparted to a NanoLaser Peel.

 If you are interested in rejuvenating the look of your skin, there are options for you!
-At NOVA Plastic Surgery, we would love to sit down and discuss your skin concerns and goals during a complementary consultation.
+At NOVA Plastic Surgery, we would love to sit down and discuss your skin concerns and goals during a consultation.